ykaubrie01-dotcom/Sections-Divs/README.md

 # Sections-Divs

 This project is to show how sections divs are used.
-This will also show the difference and similarities of the tags.
+This will also show the difference and similarities of the tags